 4. Make All Payments on Time

-Continue or start to pay on time.
+Continue or start to pay on time to repair your FICO score.
 Each month that you pay everything on time positively affects your credit score.
 If you’re in a pickle, do your best to keep your payments under 30 days late, or if that’s not feasible, try to pay as few accounts as possible late.

 5. Don’t Open Accounts You Don’t Need

 Sometimes people think that having more accounts is better, but that’s not necessarily the case.
 It’s hard to predict how new accounts will affect your score, so it’s best to stick to only borrowing money or opening credit card accounts when you absolutely need to.